jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Video-on-demand-service-protocol.md

 **1. Service Content**

   1.1.
-For the purposes of the Terms, the “Service" means: JD Cloud provides you with the VOD Service, related technologies and network support services as displayed on the website [www.jdcloud.com](https://www.jdcloud.com/index).
+For the purposes of the Terms, the "Service" means: JD Cloud provides you with the VOD Service, related technologies and network support services as displayed on the website [www.jdcloud.com](https://www.jdcloud.com/index).

   1.2.
 The service provided by JD Cloud must comply with the agreement in these Service Terms.